cloudeight/style-guidelines/css/README.md

 - Have a single space before the opening parentheses
 - Have no padded spaces in parentheses
-- Have the opening/extending else brace on the same line as the if/else keywords
+- Have the opening brace on the same line
 - Have the closing brace on a new line
+- Have the else key word on the same line as the closing and opening brace

 **Good:**